How long will the certification program take?

 Time varies, depending on how much time you have and how much training you’ve had.
-Many people complete the certification process within a year after completing the Basic Training Course.
+Many people complete the certification process within a year after completing the Fundamentals Training Course.

 After you complete the certification process, you will become a certified biblical counselor and can renew your membership annually.

-Question: Can I become certified with ACBC if I am on the Public Sex Offender Registry or currently incarcerated?
+Can I become certified with ACBC if I am on the Public Sex Offender Registry or am currently incarcerated?

 ACBC recognizes that the Lord can use men and women who have repented from past sin and who are walking in faithfulness in a local church for great kingdom work in discipleship and counseling, and we encourage these individuals to receive training and education in the area of biblical counseling.
 However, ACBC is not able to officially certify anyone who is currently on the Public Sex Offender Registry or currently incarcerated.